 In regard to medical, last year we actually made a company in Switzerland our subsidiary.
 Using their technology, we want to advance in the medical field.
 The company produces high-speed rotation motors that are very silent.
 Applying that technology to get into the medical sector is one thing, but we can also use their technology to assist our existing motors.
 Our motors can keep advancing and improving.
 We can apply this to not only the medical field but sectors outside of the medical industry too.

 The second area we are approaching is machinery, and our motors such as the new IA/IB series, are being used in the joints of robots.

-Autonomous robots working in a factory
+Collaborative robots working in a factory

 Brush motors were something that we have always been strong at, but we were lagging behind with brushless motors.
 However, the principles of how our motors work is the same whether that is brush or brushless.
 We excel at designing efficient magnetic circuits, and our technology allows us to make our products smaller and still reach the same level of power.
 Also, with our accumulated technology we can continue to provide high-quality at a cheaper cost.
 When we are talking about robots, as you know, some are very high-tech, very expensive, and very specialized.
 However, some are more compact and home oriented.
 We want to focus on the latter portion.
 Smaller and compact, but with high volume and high potential to expand our business in that area.

 The third area I mentioned we are interested in was the mobility.
 Mobility doesn’t just cover automobiles but also includes lightweight vehicles and AGVs.
 We are not only providing the units, but also the brakes and wheels that are utilized in these types of vehicles.
 With our brushless motors, we are looking into packaging up those motors as a product.
 We are providing the "IS series" as brushless motors for autonomous mobile robots and personal mobility.
 We are in an age of automation, and Mabuchi Motor hopes to continue to evolve in this field.